 Credit Ratings on Project: The Owner obtained credit ratings on the Bonds associated with the Project.
-The rating from Moody's Investors Service ("Moody's") was Baa3, with a stable outlook.
+The rating from Moody's Investors Service ("Moody's") was

+Baa3, with a stable outlook.
 Moody's rating "is based on the relationship of the Project and FIU, sound legal provisions, favorable financial projections, as well as the Project's on-campus location and expected superior amenities".
-Moody's noted other risks including the construction risk due to the stand alone nature of the Project, lack of students taking 100% of their classes on the BBC and no oncampus housing available during the construction period of the Project (two academic years, 2014-15 and 2015-16).
+Moody's noted other risks including the construction risk due to the stand alone nature of the Project, lack of students taking 100% of their classes on the BBC and no on-campus housing available during the construction period of the Project (two academic years, 2014-15 and 2015-16).
 An investment grade ("BBB-"and above) rating from Standard and Poor's Rating Services ("S&P") was not achievable for the Project; therefore, following preliminary discussions with S&P, the scope of the Project was modified by reducing the number of beds from 618 to 410 and the amount of debt associated with the Project from approximately \$83 million to \$58 million.

 For comparative purposes, FIU's Housing System credit ratings on outstanding debt are Aa3, A+ and A from Moody's, Fitch Ratings and S&P, respectively.

-Study of Private Sector Alternatives: FIU has chosen to utilize a public-private partnership ("P3") to finance the Project.
+Study of Private SectorAlternatives:FIU has chosen to utilifinance the ProjectThe

+FIU has chosen to utilize a public-private partnership ("P3") to finance the Project.
 The primary benefit of a P3 is the transfer of demand risk to the Owner.
-Rental rates for the Project are projected to be approximately 10% higher than rates charged for beds in the FIU Housing System.
-In Fall 2014, academic year room and board charges for the FIU Housing System were approximately \$10,700.
-Rental rates will initially be set by the Developer based on market demand and reviewed annually by the Project Advisory Committee comprised of one representative from FIU, the Owner and the The Owner is required to charge rents sufficient to Manager. maintain an annual 1.20x debt service coverage ratio.
-The Advisory Committee will also be responsible for reviewing and approving the Project operating budget and if FIU does not agree on the budget, the budget will be set at the prior year level, plus a CPI adjustment.
-Pledged Revenues and Since operating expenses must be paid in order for the Project to be Debt Service Coverage: operated, the transaction has been analyzed on a net revenue basis, comparable to any other housing project.
-Projected net revenues of the Project are expected to grow from \$3,762,742 in year 2017 to \$4,515,688 in year 2021, with resulting debt service coverage of 1.25 for the entire period.
-The projected net revenues are based upon a